-Voters in the David Douglas School District have approved a $140 million bond measure that will make improvements at schools across the District, as well as build a new Future Careers Center at David Douglas High School.
+In November 2022, voters in the David Douglas School District approved a $140 million bond measure that will make improvements at schools across the District, as well as build a new Future Careers Center at David Douglas High School.

 Projects totalling nearly $95 million are planned at every school in the District and focus on safety and security, needed upgrades to air, plumbing and electrical systems, as well as repairs to roofs, siding, windows and other areas with structural wear or damage.